Bankruptcy Mythology 101

-Myth #1: You Can No Longer File for Bankruptcy
+Myth No. 1: You Can No Longer File For Bankruptcy

-Myth #2: All Your Family Members, Friends & Coworkers Will Know You Filed for Bankruptcy
+Myth No. 2: All Your Family Members, Friends And Co-Workers Will Know You Filed For Bankruptcy

 For the vast majority of people, this is simply not true.
 Unless you are famous or are involved with a very well-known business, chances are, no one but your creditors and the people you tell will know that you have filed for bankruptcy.
 Though bankruptcy filings are public record, it’s very unlikely that anyone would take the time to investigate whether or not you have filed.
 The best way to avoid having friends, coworkers, or family members find out that you have filed for bankruptcy is to simply not tell them.

-Myth #3: Filing for Bankruptcy Will Result in Losing All Your Property
+Myth No. 3: Filing For Bankruptcy Will Result In Losing All Your Property

 In fact, most of our clients don’t lose any of their property after filing for bankruptcy.
 Depending on your unique situation and the type of bankruptcy you file for, it’s very likely that you will be able to retain most, if not all, of your property, including your house, vehicles, retirement savings, household goods, and more.
 In the state of Michigan, a “wildcard” exemption even allows you to apply $11,400 per person to anything you want.
 Filing for Chapter 13 bankruptcy offers individuals the opportunity to retain their property in the rare circumstance that they do not qualify for available exemptions.
 In these instances, you must continue making payments on your debt in order to keep your property.
 An experienced bankruptcy attorney can help you determine which type of bankruptcy is right for you.

-Myth #4: Bankruptcy Means You Can Never Own Anything Again
+Myth No. 4: Bankruptcy Means You Can Never Own Anything Again

 While many people believe this bankruptcy myth, it is completely false.
 Bankruptcy is intended to give individuals a fresh start, one that includes the future ability to own a house, car, and other property that you owned before filing.
 Once you receive your discharge in bankruptcy, or, in other words, you are no longer legally responsible for your debts, you are allowed to own any property or possessions you can afford.

-Myth #5: After Filing for Bankruptcy, You Can Never Get Credit Again
+Myth No. 5: After Filing For Bankruptcy, You Can Never Get Credit Again

-Myth #6: Filing for Bankruptcy Means You Are a Bad Person
+Myth No. 6: Filing For Bankruptcy Means You Are A Bad Person

 While many people fear bankruptcy, viewing it as a personal failure, filing for bankruptcy does not mean you are a bad person.
 In fact, choosing to file simply means that you are taking action, exercising your constitutional rights, and regaining control over your finances and your future.
 More than a million families file for bankruptcy in the United States every year, often due to circumstances beyond their control.
 Medical emergencies, unexpected layoffs, downturns in the economy, unsuccessful business, and more all lead to overwhelming debt.
 By filing for bankruptcy, you are putting your financial security and the future of your family first.

-Myth #7: Bankruptcy Ruins Your Credit for 10 Years
+Myth No. 7: Bankruptcy Your Credit For 10 Years

 This is a common misunderstanding regarding the effects of bankruptcy.
 While it is true that bankruptcy is reported on your credit for 10 years after filing, it does not mean that your credit is damaged for the same length of time.
 Usually, people filing for bankruptcy already have damaged credit due to being unable to make minimum payments on their debts.
 Filing for bankruptcy cannot damage your credit more.
 If, after filing, you begin to pay all of your bills on time, you will slowly but surely begin rebuilding credit.
 Most of our clients find that they have substantially rebuilt their credit after as little as two to four years.

-Myth #8: Both Spouses in a Marriage Must File Bankruptcy
+Myth No. 8: Both Spouses In A Marriage Must File Bankruptcy

-Myth #9: Filing for Bankruptcy is Very Difficult
+Myth No. 9: Filing For Bankruptcy Is Very Difficult

 While it is true that bankruptcy is a complex process, filing for bankruptcy is not difficult with the help of a skilled attorney.
 Our experienced team of lawyers, paralegals, and legal assistants can help you navigate the process.
 Call the firm today to schedule your no-obligation consultation!

-Myth #10: Creditors Will Still Harass You Even After You File for Bankruptcy
+Myth No. 10: Creditors Will Still Harass You Even After You File For Bankruptcy

 Every family is different, and filing for bankruptcy will not automatically lead to problems with your family members.
 Many people fear that bankruptcy will lead to separation, divorce, or considerable familial strain.
 In fact, our clients often find that the opposite is true.
 Once you have chosen to file for bankruptcy, the stress of relentless creditors and mounting debt vanishes.
 You are better able to provide for your family and feel the security that comes from taking action to regain control over your finances and your future.

-Myth #12: Bankruptcy Does Not Get Rid of Back Taxes
+Myth No. 12: Bankruptcy Does Not Get Rid Of Back Taxes

 Often, bankruptcy does eliminate income taxes that are more than three years old.
 At Gudeman & Associates, P.C., we have helped many clients get rid of these old taxes.
 We can help you determine if you meet the certain requirements needed, and will help you map out your options for eliminating back taxes.

-Myth #13: You Cannot File for Bankruptcy Multiple Times
+Myth No. 13: You Cannot File For Bankruptcy Multiple Times

-Myth #14: You Can Choose Which Debts & Property to List in Your Bankruptcy
+Myth No. 14: You Can Choose Which Debts And Property To List In Your Bankruptcy

-Myth #15: You Must File for Bankruptcy on Your Own
+Myth No. 15: You Must File For Bankruptcy On Your Own

 Contrary to what many people think, you do not have to take on the lengthy and complicated process of filing for bankruptcy on your own.
 In fact, an experienced bankruptcy lawyer in Royal Oak or the nearby areas can simplify the process by helping you determine the best solution for your situation.
 At Gudeman & Associates, P.C., we have helped hundreds of clients navigate the bankruptcy process, offering open communication and experienced legal guidance.
 Whether you are considering filing for Chapter 7, Chapter 11,Chapter 12, Chapter 13, or are looking to consider some alternatives to bankruptcy, we are here to help.